Workers' Force: History

 After World War II, members of the French Communist Party attained considerable influence within the CGT, controlling 21 of its 30 federations.

 The communists, at the time in the French government, used their positions inside the CGT to stop strikes in the name of the "battle for national production".
-Maurice Thorez, the leader of the PCF, make a telling declaration : "Strike is the tool of the capitalist trusts".
+Maurice Thorez, the leader of the PCF, made a telling declaration : "Strike is the tool of the capitalist trusts".

-For quite a number of union members, this attitude is a betrayal of the 1906 Charte d'Amiens, a text who uphold as his main principle the total independence of the unions from the state and any political party.
+For quite a number of union members, this attitude was a betrayal of the 1906 Charte d'Amiens, a text which upheld as its main principle the total independence of the unions from the state and any political party.

-Senior figures such as Robert Bothereau and the former secretary general, Léon Jouhaux, just coming back from a concentration camp, opposed this development and gathered around the paper "Résistance Ouvrière", renamed the 20 December 1945 Force ouvrière.
+Senior figures such as Robert Bothereau and the former secretary general, Léon Jouhaux, just coming back from a concentration camp, opposed this development and gathered around the paper "Résistance Ouvrière", renamed the 20 December 1945 Force Ouvrière.

-In May 1947, the Communist ministers were excluded from the government led by Paul Ramadier, a Socialist, because they were incapable to quell the ultimately victorious strike in the biggest factory in France, the Renault car plant in Boulogne-Billancourt.
+In May 1947, the Communist ministers were excluded from the government led by Paul Ramadier, a Socialist, because they were incapable of quelling the ultimately victorious strike in the biggest factory in France, the Renaultcar plant in Boulogne-Billancourt.
 Tensions rose again when Moscow ask the PCF to boycott the Marshall Plan in September.

-The CGT split in three in November 1947 : Jouhaux and four confederal general secretary leaves officially the confederation and create the CGT-FO the 12 April 1948.
+The CGT split in three in November 1947 : Jouhaux and four confederal general secretary officially left the confederation and create the CGT-FO on 12^{th} April 1948.
 The Federation for National Education (FEN) stayed neutral and independent from the two confederations.

-Along with a majority of autonomous syndicalist who believe deeply in the Amiens Charter, the ranks and files of the confederation were also composed of a reformist right-wing linked with the SFIO, and a revolutionary left-wing with anarcho-syndicalist like Hébert and revolutionary syndicalists like Monatte.
+Along with a majority of autonomous syndicalists who believed deeply in the Amiens Charter, the rank and file of the confederation were also composed of a reformist right-wing linked with the SFIO, and a revolutionary left-wing with anarcho-syndicalist like Hébert and revolutionary syndicalists like Monatte.

-In February 1958 the African branches of FO became an independent organization, Confédération Africaine des Syndicats Libres-FO.
+In February 1958, the African branches of FO became an independent organization, Confédération Africaine des Syndicats Libres-FO.